renanfmoises/bi-data-challenges/05-Decision-Science/README.md

-Welcome to the Decision Science module 🎉
+Welcome to the Consulting Project module 🎉

 Goals of this module:
 1. Bringing all concepts you learned together